Add this page to your book

 Victron inverter/chargers, inverters, chargers, solar chargers, and other products work with common lead-based battery technologies such as AGM, Gel, OPzS, OPzV, traction batteries and more.

-We also provide some documentation and guidelines for other battery or energy storage technologies that require deeper integration and communication between the power electronics and the battery management hardware.
+For lithium and other battery chemistries we also provide some documentation and guidelines when communication is required between the power electronics and the battery management hardware.

-Specific information about compatible batteries that have been tested and are supported:
+Specific information about batteries that have been tested by Victron

 - LG Chem Resu - (Grid Connected ESS Only)